12 Natural Ways to Say “Probably” in English (with Meanings & Examples)

 All things being equal

-Meaning: something will probably happen if things go as expected.
+Meaning: if everything happens as expected.

 All things considered